cp-psource/terminmanager-pro/dev-readme.txt

 * Form autofill for repeat clients
 * Login with Facebook, Twitter, Google+ or WordPress
 * Integrates with WPMU DEV Membership plugin, thus ability to offer discount to certain membership levels
-* Integrates with WPMU DEV MarketPress plugin, thus uses its additional payment gateways (PayPal is already included), and also allows for multiple bookings.
+* Integrates with WPMU DEV PSeCommerce plugin, thus uses its additional payment gateways (PayPal is already included), and also allows for multiple bookings.
 * Option to require payments or deposits in advance
 * Deposits can be selected as percentage or as fixed amounts
 * Synchronizes with your Google Calendar account and automatically updates it